Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 Retirement doesn’t always mean the end of contributing to super.

-There are a few contribution opportunities open to retirees that your fund is likely to offer advice about.
+There are a few opportunities open to retirees that your fund is likely to offer advice about.
 One of these is the option to make a downsizer contribution if you sell your home.
 This is available to anyone aged 55 and over and has no maximum age limit, providing a welcome opportunity to add to super and generate additional retirement income.

 Read about the downsizer contribution.

-Anyone under age 75 may also make non-concessional contributions to super, so it’s worth seeking advice if you have a lump sum to invest or want to minimise tax for your future beneficiaries.
+Anyone under 75 may also make non-concessional contributions to super, so it’s worth seeking advice if you have a lump sum to invest or want to minimise tax for your future beneficiaries.
 The bring-forward rule could allow you to make a significant contribution and a recontribution strategy could help with estate planning.

 Advice about making withdrawals